EMBRYOPSIDA Pirani & Prado

 2. Conostylidoideae Lindley

 5/80: Conostylis (50).
 S.W.
 Australia (map: from Fl.
 Austral.
 45. 1987).
 [Photo - Flower]

 Age.
-Divergence within Conostyloideae began in the Eocene ca 42 m.y.a.
-(Hopper et al. 2009).
+Divergence within Conostyloideae began in the Eocene ca 42 Ma (Hopper et al. 2009).

 Synonymy: Conostylidaceae Takhtajan

 Plant-Animal Interactions.
-Bugs of the Hemiptera-Lygaeidae-Blissinae eat seeds of Haemodoroideae from South Africa; most bugs of this clade are sap-eaters (Slater 1976).
+Bugs of the Hemiptera-Lygaeidae-Blissinae eat seeds of Haemodoroideae from South Africa; most other bugs of this clade are sap-eaters (Slater 1976).

-Chemistry, Morphology, etc. The median petal is abaxial in monosymmetric flowers of Haemodoroideae such as Wachendorfia, i.e., the flowers are inverted, while in Anigozanthus zygomorphy is evident as a slit down one side of a tube formed by the six connate tepals - the plane of symmetry must necessarily be slightly oblique here.
+Chemistry, Morphology, etc..
+There is much variation in basic floral organization in this small family.
+The median petal is abaxial in monosymmetric flowers of Haemodoroideae such as Wachendorfia, i.e., the flowers are inverted (this genus has only two septal nectaries - Vogel 1998b), while in Anigozanthus (Conostyloideae) zygomorphy is evident as a slit down one side of a tube formed by the six connate tepals, so the plane of symmetry must necessarily be slightly oblique here.
 As Eichler (1880) noted, if flowers are examined early in development, Wachendorfia has flowers with transverse symmetry, while in Anigozanthus they are oblique.
-Taxa like Xiphidium have a more or less differentiated perianth with the two whorls each fully encircling the apex; the three stamens are borne opposite the petals/inner tepals.
-However, Anigozanthus clearly has six stamens individually opposite the six perianth lobes (see illustrations in Simpson 1990).
-There is clearly much variation in basic floral organization in this relatively small family.
+Taxa like Anigozanthus have the six stamens individually opposite the six perianth lobes, while Xiphidium, also Conostyloideae, has a more or less differentiated perianth with the each whorls fully encircling the apex, the three stamens being borne opposite the petals/inner tepals (see illustrations in Simpson 1990).
+The ovary may be secondarily superior (Simpson 1998a); the septal nectaries are found below the point of insertion of perianth (see especially Simpson 1993).
+Steinecke and Hamann (1989) noted that the prominently hook-shaped synergid cells with a filiform apparatus of the Conostegioideae were not to be found in Haemodoroideae.
+The outer periclinal wall of the testa is thick.

-PONTEDERIACEAE Kunth, nom. cons.
-Back to Commelinales
+PONTEDERIACEAE Kunth, nom. cons. - Back to Commelinales

-9[list]/33: Heteranthera (11).
+2 [list]/33.
 Tropics, also temperate, esp.
-New World (map: ; Fl.
+New World (map: Fl.
 N. Am.
 26: 2002).
 [Photos - Collection.]

 Age.
-Divergence within the crown-group Pontederiaceae is estimated to have occurred ca 39 m.y.
-(Janssen & Bremer 2004).
+Divergence within the crown-group Pontederiaceae is estimated to have begun around 39 Ma (Janssen & Bremer 2004).